Data collection priorities

 - Name(s) (see: name cleaning and review framework)

-- Official ID numbers (National ID for people, Registration number/VAT/tax for companies, etc)
+- Official ID numbers (National ID for people, registration / VAT / tax number for companies, etc.)

-- Other identifiers (See specifics in schemata, e.g.
+- Other identifiers (see specifics in the schema, e.g.

 innCode,wikidataId) - Country of birth, registration country (